squirrelphp/queries/README.md

 This library has support for the three main open-source databases:

 - MySQL, all versions (at least 5.5+ is recommended)
+- MariaDB, all versions (MariaDB behaves almost identical to MySQL)
 - SQLite, all versions, although native UPSERT queries are only supported in SQLite 3.24+ (which is included in PHP 7.3+), the functionality is emulated in lower versions
 - Postgres version 9.5 and above, because UPSERT queries were implemented in 9.5